zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    for more information about the HTTP protocol.

-   :c: The connection.
+   :param c: The connection.

-   :is_orig: True if the entity was sent by the originator of the TCP
+   :param is_orig: True if the entity was sent by the originator of the TCP
             connection.

-   :length: The length of *data*.
+   :param length: The length of *data*.

-   :data: One chunk of raw entity data.
+   :param data: One chunk of raw entity data.

    .. zeek:see:: http_all_headers http_begin_entity http_content_type http_end_entity
       http_event http_header http_message_done http_reply http_request http_stats